 Bill would increase access to child abuse prevention programs

-Washington, D.C.- U.S. Senator John Hickenlooper today applauded the unanimous vote to move his Strengthening Families Act out of the Senate Health, Education, Labor and Pensions Committee.
-The bill would help states prevent child abuse by modifying the Community-Based Child Abuse Prevention (CBCAP) grants to clarify how states can use the funds.
-Because current law is unclear, many states are unable to use these grants for their intended purpose.
-Hickenlooper’s bill passed out of committee as part of the Child Abuse Prevention and Treatment Act (CAPTA) Reauthorization Act of 2021.
+Washington, D.C.- U.S. Senator John Hickenlooper today introduced the Strengthening Families Act, a bill that would help states prevent child abuse.
+The bill would modify Community-Based Child Abuse Prevention (CBCAP) grants by clarifying how states can use the funds.
+Because the current law is unclear, many states are unable to use these grants for their intended purpose.

 Full text of the bill is available HERE.

-The CBCAP program helps families get the support they need before abuse ever occurs.
+CBCAP is designed to create environments where families get the support they need before abuse ever occurs.
 Existing law allows states to use CBCAP grants to enhance “protective factors,” which serve as safeguards, helping parents who might otherwise be at risk of abusing their children find resources, support, or coping strategies that allow them to parent effectively.

-Protective factors are ill-defined under existing law, leaving many states unsure of which programs qualify for the grants.
+Under existing law, protective factors are ill-defined, leaving many states unsure of which programs qualify for the grants.

 Specifically, the bill would: